Masks made optional for Rogers School District students, staff

-ROGERS -- Masks will be optional for all School District students and staff beginning Friday, according to a letter emailed Thursday to district families.
+ROGERS -- Masks will be optional for all school district students and staff beginning today, according to a letter emailed Thursday to district families.

 "The Rogers School District reached the data point authorized by the board to make masks optional for the lower grades as directed at the Sept.
 21 board meeting," said Ashley Siwiec, district communications director.